Julynx/mtg_booster_simulator/README.md

 ### Utility Functions

 The `utils.js` file provides:
-- `getRarityColor`: Maps rarities to hex colors
+- `getRarityColor`: Maps rarities to hex colors.
-- `getAuraColor`: Maps rarities to rgba colors for effects
+- `getAuraColor`: Maps rarities to rgba colors for effects.
-- `isValidRarity`: Validates rarity strings
+- `isValidRarity`: Validates rarity strings.
-- Proper fallback mechanisms for invalid inputs
+- `validateCard`: Validates the structure of a card object.
+- `generateCards`: Generates placeholder cards as a fallback.

 ## Getting Started